Societies Elections

 • Where can they do this?

-Make Use of YOUR Social Media - A great way of campaigning is to use your social media to let people know you're running and what you stand for.
-Don't create a new account as people who don't follow it won't see your amazing ideas.
+Make use of YOUR social media - A great way of campaigning is to use your social media to let people know you're running and what you stand for.
+Don't create a new account as Society members who don't follow it won't see your amazing ideas.
 Use your own social media channels and tell people about your campaign.
 You can create great graphics using www.canva.com.
-Don't forget to create content that appeals to your audience.
-You can check out the demograghic of Roehampton students here.
+Don't forget to create content that appeals to your audience!

 Make a Campaign Video - Another great way of using social media is to make a campaign video.
-It doesn't have to be the next Avengers film! it just needs to be you speaking to the camera about the five W's we mentioned above!
+It doesn't have to be the next Avengers film!
+It just needs to be you speaking to the camera about the five W's we mentioned above!
+Videos are a great opportunity to show your personality and the unique spark that only you can bring to your Society.

 Have a Catchy Slogan - An effective slogan is short and to the point!
 Don't overcomplicate it.